lifaon74/traits/src/documentation/motivation.md

   - but... every other problems remain (conflict on properties, instanceof, etc...)

-I explored intensely both of these solutions, writing many libraries using these patterns, but each time, I faced their limits and was not totally satisfied.
+I explored intensely both of these solutions, writing or using many libraries using these patterns.

-In my mind, I wanted something able to share methods across multiple classes, avoiding code duplication, and the possibility to implement only the methods I needed, reducing drastically the final build (ex: if someone doesn't use the method `doSomething()`, then it should not be part of the class, meaning not in the final script)
-=> building myself my classes based on bricks (here: methods).

----

-Other languages like *rust*, *php*, or many others have found a solution to this: `Traits`

-I'll speak more about [rust traits](https://doc.rust-lang.org/book/ch10-02-traits.html) because I find their approach very elegant:

-- on one side, you have the data: a structure with properties which contains some data and nothing else
-- on the other side, you have the traits: a collection of methods.
-It may be specialized for a specific structure of data, or kept generic.

-Then, you tell the program that your data structure implements `traitA`, `traitB`, etc... and when you write `data.someMethod().anotherMethod()` it somehow does `anotherMethod(someMethod(data))`.
-It's important to note that *the data doesn't carry the methods* (as opposed to javascript, where class instances have methods from the prototype chain), instead the functions are resolved by the types.

-At the end, it's very different of our traditional OO approach with classes, inheritance, etc... but it's actually very cleaver.

-I wanted to have the same possibilities on javascript, so I wrote an equivalent in Typescript (works too in javascript, but typing is pretty important for Traits).
+But, each time, I faced their limits and was not totally satisfied.

+In my mind, I wanted something like legos: build my classes bricks by bricks (here their methods).
+It would give me the possibility to re-use existing methods, perform multi-inheritance on my classes, and implement only what is required (which induces a smaller build)

+**...so I wrote this library**